ethereum/consensus-specs/specs/bellatrix/beacon-chain.md

 * a state object `self.execution_state` of type `ExecutionState`
 * a notification function `self.notify_new_payload` which may apply changes to the `self.execution_state`

-*Note*: `notify_new_payload` is a function accessed through the `EXECUTION_ENGINE` module which instantiates the `ExecutionEngine` protocol.

-The body of this function is implementation dependent.
+The body of these functions are implementation dependent.
 The Engine API may be used to implement this and similarly defined functions via an external execution engine.

 #### `notify_new_payload`

+`notify_new_payload` is a function accessed through the `EXECUTION_ENGINE` module which instantiates the `ExecutionEngine` protocol.

 ```python
 def notify_new_payload(self: ExecutionEngine, execution_payload: ExecutionPayload) -> bool: